Keep Nature Wildly Beautiful

 7. In autumn, seed or over-seed your lawn or just areas weedy or bare.

-Encourage land owners and landscapers who shift to safely chem-free organic landscaping to persevere.
+Encourage land owners and landscapers shifting to safely chem-free organic landscaping to persevere.

 How is organic landscaping (and agriculture) raising the quality of all life in your area?